steven-van/kata-mars-rover-faye/README.md

 ## Your Task

 You’re part of the team that explores Mars by sending remotely controlled vehicles to the surface of the planet.
-Develop an API that translates the commands sent from earth to instructions that are understood by the rover.
+You'll need to write some code to translate the commands sent from earth to instructions that are understood by the rover.

 ## Requirements